-Reproductive parameters originated from all bears monitored 1983-2021.
-Mean age of first parturition among native grizzly bears was 6.3 years (95% CI=5.9-6.7, n =14, Table 14).
-Five bears used in the calculation were radio-collared from ages 2-8.
+Reproductive parameters originated from all bears monitored 1983-2022.
+Mean age of first parturition among native grizzly bears was 6.3 years (95% CI=5.9-6.7, n=14, Table 14).
+Five bears used to calculate first age of reproduction were radio-collared from ages 2-8.
 One individual was captured with a cub at age 6 years old.
 We assumed this was a first reproductive event given her age.
 Eight other first ages of reproduction were established through genetic parentage analysis and known age of offspring.
-Twenty-eight litters comprised of 61 cubs were observed through both monitoring radio-collared bears and known genetic parentage analysis paired with remote camera observation, for a mean litter size of 2.18 (95% CI=2.00-2.36, n=28, Table 14).
-Twenty-six reproductive intervals were determined through monitoring radio-collared bears and known genetic parentage analysis paired with remote camera observation (Table 14).
-Mean inter-birth interval was calculated as 2.85 years (95% CI=2.43-3.27, n =26).
+Thirty-one litters comprised of 67 cubs were observed through both monitoring radio-collared bears and known genetic parentage analysis paired with remote camera observation, for a mean litter size of 2.16 (95% CI=1.98-2.34, n=31, Table 14).
+Twenty-seven reproductive intervals were determined through monitoring radiocollared bears and known genetic parentage analysis paired with remote camera observation (Table 14).
+Mean inter-birth interval was calculated as 2.89 years (95% CI=2.58-3.30, n=27).
 Booter software provides several options to calculate reproductive rate (m) and we selected unpaired litter size and birth interval data with sample size restricted to the number of females.
 The unpaired option allows use of bears from which accurate counts of cubs were not obtained but interval was known, or instances where litter size was known but radio failure or death limited knowledge of birth interval.
-Estimated reproductive rate using the unpaired option was 0.390 female cubs/year/adult female (95% CI=0.314-0.504, n=15 adult females, Table 15).
+Estimated reproductive rate using the unpaired option was 0.386 female cubs/year/adult female (95% CI=0.310-0.497, n=16 adult females, Table 15).
 Sex ratio of cubs born was assumed to be 1:1.
 Reproductive rates do not include augmentation bears.